beatcent/beatcent/README.md

 ### Hi there 👋

-I'am Vicente, a developer with stron background in back end fundamentals and Cloud, looking for new opportunities to create impact and make a difference.
+I'am Vicente, a developer with strong background in back end fundamentals and Cloud, looking for new opportunities to create impact and make a difference.

 - 🔭 I’m currently working on Kubernetes for Google Cloud Platform
 - 🌱 I’m currently learning to create Cloud Native Apps